tboudreaux/MethuselanThucydides/README.md

 python app.py
 ```

-This will run a server in development mode at 0.0.0.0:5515
+This will run a server in development mode at 0.0.0.0:5515 (accessible at localhost:5516)

 ## IMPORTANT